TankaJahari/cyclistic.charliesun/README.md

  - Rides with electric bikes were shorter than rides with classic bikes for both usertypes.

+ - Rides with docked bike lasted the longest on average, at nearly 45 minutes.

 ### Hour of Day

- - Visualizing the data for rides per hour of day showed both similarities and differences between the two user types.
+ - Visualizing the data for rides per hour of day showed both similarities as well as differences in the two user types.

  - For casual users, the ride count started low in the morning but continuously rose throughout the day and **peaked at 5PM** before a decline into the nighttime hours.